Doordashcon/Grants-Program/applications/application-template-copy.md

   - DAO Arbitration: Decentralized collective of staked arbitrators to resolve conflicts, with penalties for malicious rulings.

-  - Auto-Refund Mechanisms: Funds returned automatically if disputes remain unresolved for 1 Era(24H on Polkadot and 6H on Kusama).
+  - Auto-Refund Mechanisms: Funds returned automatically if disputes remain unresolved after some configured duration.

 **Team Motivation**